-Although a college degree is usually an essential key to attaining wealth, it often comes with an albatross—especially for black students.
+Although a college degree is usually an essential key to attaining wealth, it often comes with the albatross of private or federal student loans—especially for black students.

 Americans owed more than $1.3 trillion in student loan debt in 2016, which is more than the total debts for either auto loans or credit cards, according to the Motley Fool.
 For about 23 million households that have student loans, the average outstanding debt is near $50,000 each.

 The issue is especially urgent in the African American community.
 Blacks graduate with over $7,000 more debt for a bachelor’s degree than their white counterparts, according to the Brookings Institution.